aWildOtto/ASCII/README.md

     - ASCII puzzles

 ## How to use
-- We have a production version hosted
+- We have a production version hosted at https://ascii.ziboostudios.com/
 - Or follow the instruction below to run a dev server

 ## Development server